Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 A: Well, dizziness is most often you've got one ear feeling and not the other.
 One ear is getting too much water.

-Q: I mean I can even be in my bed and I don't want that kind of response.
+Q: I mean I can even be in my bed and I get that kind of response.

 A: That's too much water in one ear.
 So the water in the ear you hear the ocean or humming or buzzing or ringing, that's where you need to put that water bottle, that ear, so you can perspire, get some of that water out of that ear.
 But it will keep feeling it, it's filling it, it's detoxifying, so you may have to do that every other day.
 If the other ear starts ringing, then you need to put it on that for that night, and the next night the other ear.